webmastermick/webmastermick/README.md

 - 👋 Hi, I’m @webmastermick
 - 👀 I’m interested in the limitless ways of using data to get information
-- 🌱 I’m currently learning Python through IBM's Data Science professional certification program on Coursera
+- 🌱 I’m currently learning Python through IBM and Google professional certificate programs on Coursera
 - 💞️ I’m looking to collaborate on impactful data science projects
 - 📫 You can reach me via kay@webmastermick.tech